teja566/project9/README.md

 # ✨ FIND YOUR INNER PEACE ✨

-This is a web based application developed for providing information related to meditation and diffrent types of meditation  in india
+This is a web based application developed for providing information related to meditation and yoga  in india

 ### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.